hallambaker/Mathematical-Mesh/Web/Guide/device.md

 created and used to create a registration request which is posted to the user's account.

-The tool reports the connection request authenticator, a UDF fingerprint which authenticates this particular request.
+The tool reports the witness value, a UDF fingerprint which authenticates this particular request.

-Alice must use a device already connected to her account to complete the connection process.
+Alice must use a device already connected to her account that has been granted the administration right to complete the connection process.

-The `device pending` command gives a list of pending connection messages.
+The `device pending` command gives a list of pending device connection messages.

 ~~~~
 <div="terminal">
 <cmd>Alice> meshman device pending
-<rsp>MessageID: YBUK-6XKN-2E3H-RXPT-SMKO-SF4O-STAS
+<rsp>MessageID: FCG4-72L5-Z7Z5-ABWZ-HS7N-TG27-W4WU
         Connection Request::
-        MessageID: YBUK-6XKN-2E3H-RXPT-SMKO-SF4O-STAS
+        MessageID: FCG4-72L5-Z7Z5-ABWZ-HS7N-TG27-W4WU
         To:  From:
-        Device:  MCM4-ZJWE-RSWW-D6VX-KZDN-J5PU-5GHA
+        Device:  MBL2-EMUT-CLYH-Q2QK-3FQQ-PXWO-UJN6
-        Witness: YBUK-6XKN-2E3H-RXPT-SMKO-SF4O-STAS
+        Witness: FCG4-72L5-Z7Z5-ABWZ-HS7N-TG27-W4WU
 </div>
 ~~~~

-Alice sees the request that she posted and approves it with the connect `device accept` command:
+Alice sees the request that she posted and approves it with the `device accept` command:

 ~~~~
 <div="terminal">
-<cmd>Alice> meshman device accept YBUK-6XKN-2E3H-RXPT-SMKO-SF4O-STAS ^
+<cmd>Alice> meshman device accept FCG4-72L5-Z7Z5-ABWZ-HS7N-TG27-W4WU ^
     /message /web
 </div>
 ~~~~